 Sista Afya Community Mental Wellness provides low-cost mental wellness services in the Chicago area and beyond, centered on the experience of Black women.
 They work to achieve their mission in these four ways:

-This August, Sista Afya is hosting a virtual summer retreat focused on overall holistic well-being, including physical, mental, and nutritional elements.
-The retreat will include yoga, a cooking demonstration, and more.
+Sista Afya hosts virtual retreats focused on overall holistic well-being, including physical, mental, and nutritional elements.
+The retreats often include yoga, a cooking demonstration, and more.

 To help support this important work, consider donating to the nonprofit arm of Sista Afya, Sista Afya Community Care.
 Sista Afya uses Donorbox for their fundraising needs, so if you’re interested in donating to support this important work, you can do that here.